-Ciaran Carson, poet to ‘Belfast Confetti’, was born in the year 1948.
-He is not only a poet, but also an amazing novelist, who is cherished by almost all those who love literature.
+Ciaran Carson, the poet of ‘Belfast Confetti,’ was born in the year 1948.
+He is not only a poet but also an amazing novelist, who is cherished by almost all those who love literature.
 Born and brought up in Belfast, Northern Ireland, he writes both poetry and prose, which is often heavily influenced by his Irish roots.

-In his collection of poems, Belfast Confetti (click here to read) is one of the most amazing and famous poems that the readers have ever come across.
+In his collection of poems, this poem is one of the most amazing and famous poems that the readers have ever come across.

 Explore Belfast Confetti

 ‘Belfast Confetti’ by Ciaran Carson describes a speaker watching the live scene after the riot between the shipyard workers, who were the Protestants, and the Catholics.

 This poem is about the aftermath of the “Troubles” that were an ethnic-nationalist period of conflict in Northern Ireland.
 The situation lasted for 30 years from the late 1960s to the late 1990s.
 It is also known as the Northern Ireland conflict.
 The poet describes the aftermath of the sectarian riot in Belfast.
 His speaker describes how the confusion outside leads to a chain of internal confusions.
 He cannot think properly.
 The events that he observed keep flooding his mind, leaving him only with questions.

 Carson has used past tense to describe the violence held against the Catholic crowd in the place.
 He has used the same tense to portray the different effects of being in the middle of the conflict.

 The poet has also used the present tense to portray a live scene of what he went through during the time he witnessed the violence.
 He has used this tense to describe his experience and the aftermath of the riot.

 Metaphors and extended metaphors are the two most important language techniques used in this poem.
 The metaphoric language used in this poem, portrays every single effect of violence, on the heart of the poet.